-Over the year, the duration of meetings varied depending on the items on the Agenda, but on average meetings lasted 30 minutes.
+Over the Year, the duration of meetings varied depending on the items on the Agenda, but on average meetings lasted 30 (thirty) minutes.
 Meetings were always attended by one or more members of the Board of Statutory Auditors.
-The Committee may request external parties to attend the meeting, on the invitation of the Chairperson of the Committee, where the Committee consider such appropriate in relation to the matter on the Agenda.
+The Appointments and Remuneration Committee may request external parties to attend the meeting, on the invitation of the Chairperson of the Committee, where the Committee consider such appropriate in relation to the matter on the Agenda.

-The meetings of the Remuneration Committee held during the year were also attended - at the invitation of the Committee Chairperson - by the Chairperson of the Board of Directors.
-Minutes were kept of the meetings and the Chairperson of the Remuneration Committee also reported upon each meeting to the next Board of Directors' meeting.
+The meetings of the Appointments and Remuneration Committee held during the Year were also attended - at the invitation of the Committee Chairperson - by the Chairperson of the Board of Directors.

+Minutes were kept of the meetings and the Chairperson of the Appointments and Remuneration Committee also reported upon each meeting to the next Board of Directors' meeting.

-Only one meeting has been scheduled for financial year 2022 as of the date of this Report, which has already been held on March 15, 2022.
+Only one meeting has been scheduled for financial year 2023 as of the date of this Report, which was held on March 15, 2023.

-Functions of the Remuneration Committee
+Functions of the remuneration committee

-The Remuneration Committee has the role of making proposals and consultation for the Board of Directors in relation to the remuneration of Directors and Executives with Strategic Responsibility and the appointment of Directors.
+The Appointments and Remuneration Committee, in its role as remuneration committee, has the role of making proposals and consultation for the Board of Directors in relation to the remuneration of directors and executives with strategic responsibility and in particular, it shall: